skip navigation

 Clothing and Gear

 Your player's comfort and safety starts with their clothing and gear.
-Fortunately, we have all the needed gear available to loan, and you won't need any special clothing to get started.
+Fortunately, we have most of the needed gear available to loan, and you won't need any special clothing to get started.

 Every kid is different, but here are some recommendations for clothing from the ground up.